shivan-vickers/resume/README.md

 ## PROJECTS

+### Habit Tracker | github.com/shivan-vickers/habit-tracker | April 2023

+- Personal project, first attempt at making a full-stack web app on my own.
+Link to live demo on GitHub page.
+- Currently a Google Keep clone, to eventually become a way to track the development of habits (similar to apps like Habitica).
+- Technologies used: Remix, React, Tailwind CSS, TypeScript, HTML, Netlify, PostgreSQL, Supabase, Prisma ORM

-### Valorant Agent Stats | September 2022
+### Valorant Agent Stats | github.com/ayvi-0001/valorant-agent-stats | November 2022

 - Personal project working collaboratively with my brother.
 Comparing Valorant agent pick rates between ranks in competitive queue and professional play.
 - Technologies used: Python, Pandas, Seaborn, Matplotlib, BeautifulSoup.

 ### Freelance Web Developer | December 2019

-- Built simple, custom front-end features for an e-commerce website on the Shopify platform using HTML, CSS, and Liquid.
-- Providing ongoing support and consultation to clients after deployment.
+- Built custom front-end features for an e-commerce website and provided support and consultation for further development and management.

-### Game of Life Project | BCIT | December 2018

-- A simulation game written during school to apply knowledge of Java and Object Oriented Design from course work.
-- Different kinds of animal and plant pieces take turns moving and interacting with each other on a two-dimensional game board.
+- Technologies used: Shopify, Liquid, HTML, CSS

-### Capstone Project - Love Food, Hate Waste Web App | BCIT | May 2018
+### Love Food, Hate Waste Web App | github.com/dariadimchuk/SuperRipe | May 2018

-- In a group of 5, built a web app that suggests different ways to use food items before they spoil.
+- Capstone project, working in a group of five, to build a web app that suggests different ways to use food items before they spoil.
-- Used HTML, CSS, JavaScript for front end.
-PHP, and MySQL for back end.
-- Hosted app on Glowhost; managed using cPanel, phpMyAdmin, and FileZilla.
-- Implemented a web API to give users the ability to rate recipes.
 - Created promotional and technical walk-through videos, slideshows, and posters to present to client throughout the 5-week campaign.
+- Technologies used: HTML, CSS, JavaScript, PHP, MySQL, Glowhost, cPanel, phpMyAdmin, Web API

 ### Co-Founder, Marketing Lead | Course Hacker Education Inc | February 2017